lealclarissa/lealclarissa/README.md

 ### Hi there/Olá! 👋

 🌱 I've started developing during @reprograma 's bootcamp (backend on7 with MINAs | aug - dec/20).
-🔭 I'm currently studying: JavaScript(node.js) and Java.
+🔭 I'm currently studying: JavaScript(node.js).
 🔎 I'm also interested in and reading about agile methods (scrum, kanban), clean code, security and testing.
 💗 I consider myself as a lifelong learner.
 👯 I’m looking to collaborate on projects as back-end developer.